 One recalls another mobster in Scarface, whose doors and windows were heavily armored: see that film's final siege.

-While the dialogue (taken right from Chandler's novel) talks about orchids in the greenhouse, we don't get a good view of any orchids.
+While the dialogue (taken right from Chandler's novel) talks about orchids in the greenhouse, orchids are not emphasized, after an initial view of orchids on tree branches, shown when Bogart first enters the greenhouse.
 Instead, the most conspicuous plant is a tall tree fern.
 Hawks seems to like large plants with unconventional architecture, such as tree ferns: ocotillo shrubs show up in his Westerns.

 Costumes